 The green, fruity note of rhubarb is difficult to define, being characterized by an ambivalence between a sweet side and a sour one.
 The same ambivalence can be found at a visual level in the shades of its leaves, which range from a very bright red to light green.

-If your age allows you to go beyond rhubarb pies and jams and you’d like to experiment this ingredient in a liquid version, here's our recipe for an Italian-inspired cocktail, the Rhubarb Strawberry Bellini:
+If your age allows you to go beyond rhubarb pies and jams and you’d like to experiment this ingredient in a liquid version, here's our recipe for a cocktail inspired by this plant, the Vol de Rhubarbe:

 - 20 ml of vodka infused with ibiscus flowers